pantheon-systems/documentation/source/_docs/quicksilver.md

 Use [Terminus](/docs/terminus) for debugging Quicksilver.

-### Stream new workflow to the console
+### Stream New Workflows to the Console

-Follow the workflow activity of your site with `terminus workflows watch`
+Follow the workflow activity of your site with `terminus workflows watch`.

-### Explore previous workflows
+### Explore Previous Workflows

 List and show previous workflows and their corresponding Quicksilver operations with the following commands: